becls/swish-lint/indentation.md

 defaults this to 80 without being explicitly set in the user's configuration.
 This code uses 70.

-The following examples attempt to express the differences between Emacs's style and this indentation code.
+The following examples attempt to express the differences between the stock Emacs 27.2 configuration and this indentation code.

 ### Block comments `#| ... |#`